Jcabs129/hc-tech-test/README.md

-# HeyCar Tech Test

-A Playwright-based end-to-end testing project for the nopCommerce demo website, specifically focused on testing camera and photo product functionality.

 ## 🚀 Project Overview

 This project contains automated tests for the nopCommerce demo website (`https://demo.nopcommerce.com`), with a focus on testing the camera and photo product page.
 The tests are built using Playwright and follow the Page Object Model pattern for maintainable and scalable test automation.